 Despite these theoretical concepts, most patients could do either CAPD or APD, if one is knowledgeable in peritoneal dialysis kinetics and peritoneal dialysis fluids and willing to individualize the patient's prescription.
 This is especially true in patients who have residual renal function, which makes it easier to maintain euvolemia and solute removal.
 In an extensive observational cohort review of 42,942 patients on CAPD and 23,439 on APD in the United States who started peritoneal dialysis during the years 1996 to 2004 and were followed through September 2006, there was no effect demonstrated of modality on survival risk .
 In this review, there was no adjustment for transport type.
 However, in a prior review of patients on peritoneal dialysis in Australia and New Zealand, which adjusted for transport type, there also was no demonstrable difference in risk of death for CAPD or APD .
 By contrast, an analysis of a more contemporary cohort of patients in peritoneal dialysis in Australia and New Zealand found a lower risk of death in high transporters treated with APD, compared with those on CAPD .
 At our center, approximately 85 percent of all peritoneal dialysis patients are on APD.

-In addition, the removal of larger solutes such as B2-microglobulin are dwell time-dependant even among rapid transporters.
-Therefore although these patients could often reach their minimal Kt/V urea targets with NIPD and a dry day, most are on 24 hours a day of PD dwell.
-If they were not, they would not be optimizing middle molecule removal due to the dry day.
+In addition, the removal of larger solutes such as B2-microglobulin is dwell-time dependant even among rapid transporters.
+Therefore, although these patients could often reach their minimal Kt/V urea targets with NIPD and a dry day, most are on 24 hours a day of peritoneal dialysis dwell.
+If they were not, they would not be optimizing middle-molecule removal due to the dry day.